Bob Hope's Height

 5ft 10in (178 cm)

-American actor and comedian best remembered for roles in The 'Road To' films, The Paleface, My Favorite Blonde, My Favorite Brunette, Star Spangled Rhythm, Nothing But the Truth, Some Like It Hot (1939), The Iron Petticoat, Off Limits and Paris Holiday.
-On an application form it had his height as 5ft 11.75 and weight 178 pounds.
+American actor and comedian, best remembered for roles in The 'Road To' films, The Paleface, My Favorite Blonde, My Favorite Brunette, Star Spangled Rhythm, Nothing But the Truth, Some Like It Hot (1939), The Iron Petticoat, Off Limits and Paris Holiday.
+On an application form he also listed his height as 5ft 11.75 and weight 178 pounds.

 said on 19/Aug/15

 IMO looks maybe three-quarters an inch taller than Brando while trying to pry his Oscar away...LOL.